gipritchard/Space-Debris/Space Debris Clean Up Crew.md

 ## Hand Limit
 Players have a hand limit of 5 Resource cards.
 If you ever have 6 or more cards in hand, you must immediately choose & discard the excess Resource cards to the Resource discard pile.
-- For each Resource card discarded this way, add 1 Debris Cube to an adjacent space with the fewest game pieces (Space Ships, Satellite, Debris).
-All Space Ships and Satellites in that space take 1 damage when the Debris is added to their space.
-	- If there is a tie for fewest game pieces, the discarding player chooses.
-	- If the player is surrounded on all sides by spaces that contain 3 Debris Cubes, your team is defeated.

 ## When The Resource Deck Runs Out
 Immediately shuffle the Resource discard pile and stack the cards face down to form a new Resource deck.
 If this happens in the middle of a turn, continue to draw Resource cards as necessary from the new pile.